 Laws & Regulations

-Who needs the Oregon Boating Education Card?
+Who needs to take the Oregon boaters safety course?

 All operators of motorized watercraft over 10HP must have an Oregon Boating Education Card.
 BOATERexam.com® is a delegated provider for the Oregon State Marine Board.